 Amanda was chosen to be featured on the cover of the 2021 edition of, “Faces of Culpeper”, magazine and was thrilled to be the only law firm/lawyer picked for the yearly publication.

-Amanda is currently serving as the President of the Virginia Women Attorneys Association, Fredericksburg Chapter.
+Amanda is a former President of the Virginia Women Attorneys Association, Fredericksburg Chapter.
 Their mission is to assist female attorneys in developing their professional practice and achieving their potential, to bring about changes in the law, and to affect public policy for the benefit of the women of the Commonwealth of Virginia.

 Additionally, Amanda was featured in Culpeper’s, “Hometown Profiles”, magazine.

 Some links within the AC Rieman Law website may lead to other sites that we believe may be useful or informative.
 These links to third party sites or information are not intended as, and should not be interpreted by you as, constituting or implying our sponsorship, products or services found there.
 We do not control or maintain these sites and accordingly make no guarantee concerning the information found there.

 Amanda was also nominated for the Culpeper Chamber of Commerce’s 106th Annual Meeting and Awards Show’s Young Professional of the year as well as the 108th Annual Meeting and Awards Show’s Entrepreneur of the Year and Young Professional of the Year, which is a great honor.
 Amanda has been a guest on WJMA’s “Local Issues, Real People,” which is a Sunday morning program that focuses on members of the local communities, discussing issues that are important.
 Amanda joins the ranks of other business, government and community leaders, such as Congressman Eric Cantor, Governor Bob McDonald and Delegate Nick Frietas, who were also selected for this broadcast.
 Amanda was humbled WJMA reached out to AC Rieman Law.
 You can find the exclusive interview discussing her firm here: